 New Siding … Angora Heights … Goatsville (Yes, Goatsville!)

 Take a look at Clarkston’s old monikers, and one thing becomes clear.
 This town has character.
 Clarkston – an early railroad stop with freight routes to Athens, Augusta, and South Carolina – was also popular with commuters shuttling to Atlanta.
 What gives this “Small Town with a Big Heart” such a unique point of view?
-Click here to read about Clarkston’s history and come explore the most intriguing spot in Metro Atlanta.
+Come visit and explore the most intriguing spot in Metro Atlanta.

 One Town, Many Worlds